 The Artemis Program consists of three core missions: Artemis 1, 2 and 3.
 Surrounding these missions are multiple planned support missions that have been awarded to contractors.
 These support missions include the delivery of cargo and equipment to the lunar surface as well as deployment of unmanned spacecraft for exploration and experimentation.

 With the hardware proven in the previous mission, Artemis 2 will take a crew of astronauts to the Moon.
+In April of 2023, the crew of Artemis 2 was announced; Commander Reid Wiseman, Pilot Victor Glover, Mission Specialist Christina Koch and Mission Specialist Jeremey Hansen.
+This crew includes the first woman, first person of colour and first non-American to travel beyond Low Earth Orbit and into deep space.
 Launching aboard an SLS, the crew mission aims to reach the Moon and perform a fly-by.
 Once in Earth orbit, the spacecraft will orbit the planet twice, making multiple burns to accelerate the crew into an orbit that will reach the Moon.
 This will also be a free return trajectory, a type of orbit where a spacecraft is returned to its parent body, in this case the Earth, by the gravity of its target, the Moon.
-The Orion capsule will fly past the Moon at a distance of approximately 7500 km before returning to Earth.
+The Orion capsule will fly past the Moon at a distance of approximately 10300 km before returning to Earth.

 Artemis 3 is the flagship mission of the entire Artemis Program with the ambitious goal of returning humans to the surface of the Moon.
 The mission is unique from other missions as it will be the first lunar double launch.
 An SLS launched Orion capsule will take 4 astronauts from Low Earth Orbit to the surface of the Moon in a similar mission profile to Artemis 2.
 However, instead of flying past the Moon, the crew of Artemis 3 will enter orbit and perform a rendezvous manoeuvre with the other component of the mission, the descent vehicle.